oddballteam/hiring-challenges/data-engineer/basic-pipeline/README.md

 Your task is to build a data pipeline that ingests, processes, and aggregates the provided datasets.
 The pipeline should support exporting the processed data in a format specified by the user (e.g., CSV, Parquet, or JSON).

+You may use whatever language, framework, and dependencies that you choose.
+Most often it is completed using Python, but you may alternatively use R, JavaScript, etc.

 ---

 ## Datasets